eCTF

 However, to be eligible for prizes, students must be US Citizens as of the start of the competition.

-Please see the 2024 eCTF Participant Agreement for full terms and conditions.
+Please see the 2025 Participant Agreement for full terms and conditions.

 Are there restrictions on team size or composition?